Find a practitioner that best suits your needs.

 Services Offered

-Maria works with adults, children & adolescents experiencing issues such as (but not limited to):
+Maria works with adults, children, adolescents & families experiencing issues such as (but not limited to):

 Family Law Support: Child-focused sessions for family dispute resolution, including both parent and child interviews, as well as guidance for post-separation parenting plans.